Assessments and Testing

 The Measures of Academic Progress (MAP) assessment is taken on a computer and typically requires about an hour each for math and reading.
 The assessment measures a student's developing skills through a series of questions that adapt to the child’s level of learning.

 State assessments are required for federal accountability and also provide a common measure of student progress at the school, district and state levels.
-Our educators examine the results and use them to help determine which resources and supports are needed to close achievement gaps.
+Our educators examine the results and use them to help determine which resources and support are needed to close achievement gaps.

 Washington state requires all districts to administer the Smarter Balanced Assessments (SBA) and Washington Comprehensive Assessment of Science (WCAS) each spring.
 These tests: